gruntwork-io/docs/_docs-sources/refarch/configuration/preflight-checks.md

 # Step 2.
 Iterate on Preflight checks

-Once you have run the bootstrap script and pushed your `ref-arch-form` branch with your changes, your `infrastructure-live` repository GitHub actions will commence, running preflight checks against every commit that you push up to this branch.
+Once you have run the bootstrap script and pushed your `ref-arch-form` branch with your changes, your `infrastructure-live` repository GitHub Actions will commence, running preflight checks against every commit that you push up to this branch.

 ![Gruntwork Reference Architecture preflight checks](/img/preflight1.png)